Oxen

 the ovum, Stephen the embryo.
 How's that for high?"

-Like the schemas, this letter is both helpful and misleading.
+letter is both helpful and misleading.
+Probably no deception

-"frightful jumble" at the end as the afterbirth, but dividing
+at the end as the afterbirth, but dividing the rest of the

-the rest of the chapter into nine gestational months seems
+chapter into nine gestational months seems like an arbitrary

-like an arbitrary business, more interesting to the writer
+business, more interesting to the writer than to the reader.

-than to the reader.
-And good luck finding analogues of
+And good luck finding analogues of blastocysts, neural tubes,

-development in the chapter, much less a spermatic Bloom
+tadpole-forms, or forebrain development in the chapter, much

-fertilizing Nurse Callan and producing Stephen.
-As with the
+less a spermatic Bloom fertilizing Nurse Callan and producing

-supposed fuga per canonem in Sirens, which has
+per canonem in Sirens, which has led

-led generations of critics on wild goose chases, Joyce here
+generations of critics on wild goose chases, Joyce here

 promised more than he could possibly deliver.